 Restoril addiction is caused by long-term use of benzodiazepine, a chemical component found in common prescription pills.
-Restoril, which is a temazepam, is a hypnotic drug which aids patients with insomnia, causing drowsiness.
+Restoril, which is temazepam generically is a hypnotic drug that aids individuals struggling with insomnia by inducing drowsiness.
 Benzodiazepine or benzos are known for creating addiction among many users if they are not careful.
-People use this drug for extended periods of time which is not recommended.

-Many users of this medication obtain tolerance and dependence, which leads to people taking higher doses of the drug.
+Many of those who use the medication will develop tolerance and dependence, which leads to people taking higher doses of the drug.
 Withdrawal symptoms begin when the user quits and can be harsh and adverse.
 While psychoactive drugs are known to cause withdrawal symptoms, benzos bring the most intense symptoms.

 - Inability to fall asleep

 - Chest Pain